ppriyank/Fine-grained-Re-Identification/README.md

 `generate_seq_market.py` creates distribution/histogram for the dataset, saves in the distribution in the file: `/scratch/pp1953/dataset/distribution_market2.mat` (change the storage directory)

+`evaluate_image` evalautes all saved model (very very slow) using all the techinques I could find out, which worked on other datasets.

 ```
 python Image.py -d=market2 --opt=dataset --thresold=20 --max-epoch=500 -a="ResNet50TA_BT_image" --pretrain  --height=256 --width=150 --save-dir="/scratch/pp1953/resnet/trained/Market/"